SidSong01/seq2seq_video2text/readme.md

 ### Results

-* the bleu score is about 0.7
+* the bleu score is about 0.7, there is lots of ways to better it, such as making use of attention model, ...

 * detailed description please refer to the pdf report, thanks.